 Room: Room 14

 Keratoconus represents a progressive non-inflammatory thinning and protrusion of the cornea.
-Most of them develops into high degree of irregular astigmatism.
-In clinic, the best management is fitting with rigid gas-permeable contact lenses, as these provide a regular refracting surface over the cone.
-Our study investigate the changes of Shape Discrimination Threshold (SDT) and The Quality of Vision (QoV) scale in keratoconus wearing RGP contact lenses, and to analyze glare quantitatively and qualitatively.
-In addition, we try to explore the relationship between the objective measurement and the subjective feeling of glare, to evaluate the influence of RGP contact lenses on glare of keratoconus comprehensively.
+Most of them develop into high degree of irregular astigmatism.
+Clinically, the best method to correct the irregular astigmatism is fitting with rigid gas-permeable contact lenses, as these provide a regular refracting surface over the cone.
+Our study investigated the changes of Shape Discrimination Threshold (SDT) and The Quality of Vision (QoV) scale in keratoconus before and after wearing RGP contact lenses, in order to analyze glare quantitatively and qualitatively.
+In addition, we triedto explore the relationship between the objective measurement and the subjective feeling of glare, aimed to evaluate the influence of RGP contact lenses on glare of keratoconus comprehensively.